 Replacing thermal pads depends on how you use your graphics card.
-This section will look over different use cases and determine if replacing them is required.
+This section will examine different use cases and determine if replacing them is required.

 Games can be pretty demanding on a GPU but only run for hours at a time.
 Gaming PCs also have a single GPU and adequate airflow for the most part.
 If you bought a new graphics card solely for gaming and have a dust-proof PC case, factory-applied pads should be sufficient to last through the GPU’s lifetime.

-In either case, replacing the thermal paste on a GPU die with high-quality options like Prolimatech’s Pk-3 can improve performance in games.
+In either case, replacing the thermal paste on a GPU die with high-quality options like Prolimatech’s Pk-3 can improve game performance.

 Render or Mining Farms